CraigYanitski/learn-pub-sub/README.md

-# learn-pub-sub-starter (Peril)
+# Peril

 This is the starter code used in Boot.dev's [Learn Pub/Sub](https://learn.boot.dev/learn-pub-sub) course.
-It will be a CLI game similar to Risk, but utilising RabbitMQ to link microservicces.
+It will be a CLI game similar to Risk, but utilising RabbitMQ to link microservices.